Lower Blepharoplasty Overview

 Frequently asked questions

-Patients can resume exercise two weeks after their surgery.
+Patients can resume exercise two weeks after their eyelid procedure.

 Contacts can be worn two weeks after surgery.